theubie/OpenTAAI/README.md

 ## How to install

 * Clone the repo
-* run install.bat or install.sh
+* Run install.bat or install.sh
+* Setup a third party app to capture chat to a text file.  (e.g. Streamdeck, TouchPortal, etc)
+* Edit run.bat or run.sh to point to your chat log file and to supply your OpenAI key
-* run run.bat or run.sh
+* Launch run.bat or run.sh

 ## How to Use